Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Stars Advanced Stats

-- During their last 10 games, the Stars have scored 1.1 more goals per game than their average on the season.
+- In their past 10 games, the Stars' goals per game average is 1.1 higher than their season-long average.

-- The Stars create the seventh-most goals in the league, averaging 3.4 per game for a total of 281 this season.

-- The Stars have allowed the third-fewest goals in league action this season, 215 (2.6 per game).
+- The Stars have allowed the third-fewest goals in league play this season, 215 (2.6 per game).

 Kraken Advanced Stats

-- The Kraken and their opponents hit the over just one time over Seattle's past 10 contests.
+- The Kraken and their opponents hit the total on just one occasion over Seattle's most recent 10 games.

-- During their last 10 games, Kraken's game goal totals average 9.4 goals, 1.3 goals lower per game than their season-long game scoring average.
+- In the past 10 games, the Kraken and their opponents are averaging 1.3 fewer goals per game than their season game average of 9.4 goals.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.